A ravaged Quebec coast fights climate change by retreating

 For all of that history, the Forillon climate project still was able to eliminate infrastructure along 80% of the coastline.
 In addition to removing a road, relocating the monument and rehabilitating natural habitats, the park took away stacks of large rocks known as riprap — a common defense for seaside roads and facilities that has come to be seen as part of the problem.

-Immortalized by explorers back to the 1500s and artists and poets ever since, the Perce Rock stands as testament to the natural processes of erosion even without climate change.
+Then there is the Perce Rock, immortalized by explorers back to the 1500s and artists and poets ever since.
+It stands as testament to the natural processes of erosion even without climate change.

 The massive formation sheds hundreds of tons each year.
-Where once there were at least three arches, now there is only one, and a distant day will come when “the pierced rock” itself will disappear.
+Where once there were at least three arches, now there is only one, and some distant day “the pierced rock” itself will disappear.

-The picturesque town that looks out on that icon, though, is grappling with more immediate consequences of global warming.
+The picturesque town, though, is grappling with more immediate consequences of global warming.

-In Perce, violent weather in 2016, capped by a devastating December storm, convinced officials the old ways of holding back the sea would not do.

-Rather than absorbing wave energy, seawalls and riprap can create backwash that collides with incoming waves, engineers realized, setting off supercharged turbulence that chews away at shoreline protection and hastens erosion of adjacent land.
+Rather than absorbing wave energy, seawalls and riprap can create backwash that collides with incoming waves, engineers realized, setting off supercharged turbulence that chews away at shoreline protection.

-“When you have a rigid structure protecting against erosion, if waves hit a wall at 90 degrees, part of the force goes up, splashing water, it’s spectacular,” said Sigouin.
-But “part of the force goes down, and it washes away the underwater portion of the beach.”

 In Perce’s areas where rigid protections had been built over generations, the width of beaches decreased by about 70%.

-In 2017, with such obstacles gone, 7,500 truckloads of coarse pebbles, like ones found naturally on the region’s beaches, were deposited at the town’s South Cove and left for the sea to arrange in a gentle slope to absorb the power of the waves gradually.
+In 2017, with such obstacles largely gone, 7,500 truckloads of coarse pebbles, like ones found naturally on the region’s beaches, were deposited at the town’s South Cove and left for the sea to arrange in a gentle slope.

-One of two towers built after the storms to provide views of the damage was kept in place “as a reminder of Perce’s fragility and vulnerability to climate change,” a display says, “and to offer to more people a breathtaking view of the coastline and the Gulf.”

-The display adds: “We now know that seafronts should remain as natural as possible to preserve and even improve the ability of coastal systems to adapt to climate change.”

 Officials project that the cove’s rehabilitation will last 40 to 50 years.
 But who really knows?